School Meals & Packed Lunches

 • No fizzy drinks allowed in school, and please avoid high sugar drinks

 Starchy foods are a good source of energy and should make up a third of the lunchbox.
 But it does not have to be boring.
 Instead of sandwiches, give children bagels, pitta bread, wraps and baguettes.
 Use brown, wholemeal or seeded bread, preferably not white bread.
-Children often like food they can eat with their fingers, so chop up raw vegetables such as carrots or peppers, and give them houmous or cottage cheese to dip the vegetables in.
-Breadsticks and wholemeal crackers are great finger foods, and they can be spread with low-fat soft cheese or eaten with reduced fat cheddar cheese.
+Children often like food they can eat with their fingers.
+Some foods need to be prepared carefully to be safe for younger children (Reception);

 Replace chocolate bars and cakes with fresh or dried fruit.
 Vary the fruit each day and get them to try new varieties, such as kiwi or melon.
 You could also make up a tasty fruit salad.
-Be inventive and encourage your children when they try something new!
+Be inventive and praise your children when they try something new!